- Welcome Event &

 at St Mike's

 Don’t worry.
-We know that many new students can’t attend this event – especially if they don’t live in the Toronto area, so we will post relevant information on our website or refer to relevant sections of other U of T sites at timely intervals leading up to course selection in July.
+We know that many new students couldn't attend this event – especially if they don’t live in the Toronto area, so we will post relevant information on our website or refer to relevant sections of other U of T sites at timely intervals leading up to course selection in July.
+Please refer to our Bulletins for New Students.

 Friendships and Memories to Last a Lifetime